stef-the/Auto-Properties/README.md

 # Auto-Properties
 Creates a .properties file for your Optifine CIT, based off of file input, to make texture packs a little easier to make.
+The script was built on **Python 3.8.2** and the GUI module used is **tkinter** (universally installed into python).

 Started Feb.
 5, 2021
 ### How do I use it?